dreamerslab/coke/Readme.md

   - RESTful routing, supports namespace and nested resource.
 Thanks to [RailwayJS](http://railwayjs.com/).
   - Assets management (something like assets pipeline in Rails).
 COKE uses a YAML file to manage all the assets.
 You can group them, specify which assets to be used in the action view.
 On production they will be combined and minified with a version number at the end.
   - Middleware and 3rd party lib support, which means all the [express](http://expressjs.com/) and [connect](http://www.senchalabs.org/connect/) middlewares can be used directly.
-  - Controller before and after filters.
+  - Controller filters for flow control.
   - Comprehensive logger for debugging.
   - Powerful generators for project prototyping.
   - Model command line console.
+  - Data migration tool.
-  - Cluster support.
+  - Cluster support, gracefully shutdown all workers and the server.
   - Socket.io compatible.

 ## Requires

-  - node >= 0.6.x
+  - node >= 0.8.x
-  - npm >= 1.0.x
-  - mongodb >= 2.0.X
+  - mongodb >= 2.X
-  - Java jre6 for [YUI-compressor](http://developer.yahoo.com/yui/compressor/) which is used on packing assets
   - python >= 2.6 for reading YAML files
   - packages
     - see packages.json